pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

 is up.
 The command below will scan all computers from 192.168.1.1 to 192.168.1.254 to see what computers are on the network:

-nmap -sn 192.168.1.0/24
+``nmap -sn 192.168.1.0/24``

-The -sV command won’t just see what ports are open, but will also try to guess what software and what version that software is running.
+The -sV command won't just see what ports are open, but will also try to guess what software and what version that software is running.
 This can take a while even for just one machine!
 Scanning a whole network this way would be a test of patience.

-nmap -sV -O 10.10.20.45
+``nmap -sV -O 10.10.20.45``

 Nmap also has a GUI called Zenmap.
-Sometimes a command line works best, and sometimes it’s more convenient to run Nmap from a point-and-click GUI.
+Sometimes a command line works best, and sometimes it's more convenient to run Nmap from a point-and-click GUI.
 The command line option is great when you want to quickly run an exact scan because all the parameters are listed as part of the command;
 if you want to include it as part of a script; or if you want to use the